 How much does it cost to rent a Tesla from UFO Drive?
 It cost us about 120 EUR for the day.
 Yes, that's pricey, but it included extra insurance cover so we wouldn't have to pay an excess in the event that we damaged the car.
 In addition, it's pretty darn cool to drive what feels like a futuristic car.
 You control the car almost entirely using a large tablet situated between the passenger and driver's seat.

 You also don't have to stop and pay for petrol before you return the car.
 The Tesla has a range of over 300 km on a charge and UFO Drive includes 200 km in the rental price (+0.30 EUR per km above this).
+Open this link on a mobile device for a 30 EUR discount on your first ride.
 With UFO Drive, there is no physical key to worry about.
 Attach a virtual key to your phone when you start the rental and use your phone to lock and unlock the car.

 The only downside of renting a Tesla is that even the smaller model (we rented a Tesla Model 3) feels quite large.
 This can make things a little dicey on some of Kildare's narrower roads.